FUJIFILM X-T20 Mirrorless Digital Camera with XC 15-45mm

 - 3.0″ 1.04m-Dot Tilting Touchscreen LCD

-Included with the X-T20 is the black XC 15-45mm f/3.5-5.6 OIS PZ Lens; a standard, optically stabilized zoom lens offering a 23-69mm equivalent focal length, spanning form relatively wide to slightly telephoto, inside a lightweight package that weighs only 4.8 oz and is easy to carry.
+Included with the X-T20 is the silver XC 15-45mm f/3.5-5.6 OIS PZ Lens; a standard, optically stabilized zoom lens offering a 23-69mm equivalent focal length, spanning form relatively wide to slightly telephoto, inside a lightweight package that weighs only 4.8 oz and is easy to carry.
 Thanks to its electric-powered zoom function, the model is capable of smooth and precise zooming throughout the entire range; simply select the desired speed by rotating the zoom ring, then use your camera for the rest.

 - 24.3MP APS-C X-Trans CMOS III Sensor